-For this assessment, the project limits are defined as between Interchange 14 and Interchange 14A, including associated improvements on ramps at each interchange.
+For this assessment, the Project limits are defined as between Interchange 14 and Interchange 14A, including associated improvements on ramps at each interchange.
+For Interchange 14A, this sets the eastern limit at the NB-HCE at its bridge over Linden Avenue.

-To assess the traffic impacts of completion of only this project, the NJRTM-E regional model was used to develop traffic volume demand profiles under Design Year 2050 traffic loads which illustrate the implementation of this project.
+To assess the traffic impacts of completion of only this Project, the NJRTM-E regional model was used to develop traffic volume demand profiles under Design Year 2050 traffic loads which illustrate the implementation of this Project.
 This scenario will generate a different demand volume profile than the full Program Build because the varying distribution of new capacity on the corridor will have different impacts on route choices both on the corridor and in the region.
-For this scenario, which can be considered a Build scenario, level of service analyses were performed on the freeway links between the interchanges, as was previously performed and presented in Section 9 for the IPA.
+For this scenario, which can be considered a Build scenario, lane assessments through level of service analysis were performed on the freeway links between the interchanges, as was previously performed and presented in Section 9 for the IPA.
 For comparison, the Design Year (No-Build) level of service results, previously summarized in Table 9-2, are reproduced here as Table 11-1.
+In addition to the findings below, it should be noted that the existing two-lane eastbound roadway east of Interchange 14A (to Interchange 14B) also would not acceptably serve the Design Year 2050 No-Build traffic volume forecasts during the weekday AM peak hour.